dedunu/tech/_posts/2020-03-05-pgloader-migrating-table-from.md

 ---
 layout: post
-title: pgloader: Migrating a table from MySQL/MariaDB to PostgreSQL
+title: "pgloader: Migrating a table from MySQL/MariaDB to PostgreSQL"
 ---

 `pgloader` is a helpful tool if you want to migrate tables from MySQL/MariaDB to Postgres.
 This works with AWS RDS instances too.